Saturday, April 11, 2026

 Girgashites, who were they?

-In Deuteronomy 7:1 and Joshua 3:10 and 24:11 and Nehemiah 9:8 the Perizzites may seem the most mysterious of those at first due to not being in the Table of Nations, but that is a designation that just means village dwellers, they are rural country folk while the city dwellers more strongly identify with their Genesis 10 tribes, probably because many started as city states who then spawned daughter cities.
+In Deuteronomy 7:1 and Joshua 3:10 and 24:11 and Nehemiah 9:8 the Perizzites may seem the most mysterious of those at first due to not being in the Table of Nations, but Perizzite is a designation that just means village dweller, they were the rural country folk while the city dwellers more strongly identified with their Genesis 10 tribes, probably because many started as city-states who then spawned daughter cities.
 Though I do like to note that the word Canaanite also means Merchant in Hebrew (that’s how it’s used in Genesis 38 despite how the KJV translates it, Judah’s wife was probably a descendent of Abraham via Keturah not Ham), so in that sense those called Canaanites in contrast to the rest in these verses could be referring to traveling merchants not tied to a specific place.

-Not every listing of the Tribes to be driven out does include the Girgashites, but they’re usually the only one missing.
-And they are never mentioned in any of the actual accounts of battles fought with the Canaanites, no King is called a Girgashite and no city is ever specifically defined as Girgashite.
+Not every listing of the Tribes to be driven out includes the Girgashites, but they’re usually the only one missing.
+They are never mentioned in any of the actual accounts of battles fought with the Canaanites, no King is called a Girgashite and no city is ever specifically defined as Girgashite.
 But Joshua 24 lists them as among those driven out, so why were they never singled out?

 In Jerusalem Talmud Shevit 6:1:13 Rabbi Samuel Nahman said;